 The marina and boat ramps are Carry In, Carry Out areas.
 No trash cans are available.
 Visitors are asked to bring their own trash bags, and take out what they brought in.

-Cowan Lake State Park Campground is a large campground with Electric and Non-electric campsites as well as Preferred Cabins and Standard Cabins.
+Cowan Lake State Park Campground is a large campground with Electric, Non-electric, and Full Hook-up campsites as well as Preferred Cabins and Standard Cabins.
 Some campsites and some cabins are ADA compliant.
 The park also offers a Group Camp area.

 Saugeye, crappie, largemouth bass, catfish, and bluegill are plentiful.
 In addition to the lake, the park also offers a pond for youth fishing.